RetroBattlestations/CrispsTunes/README.md

 ## Porting ##

-The code is fairly simple and doesn't use any kind of dirty tricks it may be difficult to port depending on if your computer's BASIC supports making sounds or if it requires some kind of assembly routine.
+The code is fairly simple and doesn't use any kind of dirty tricks but it may be difficult to port depending on if your computer's BASIC supports making sounds or if it requires some kind of assembly routine.

 See [List of Computers With On-Board BASIC](https://en.wikipedia.org/wiki/List_of_Computers_With_On-Board_BASIC)